Pakistan beats SAfrica by 4 wickets to win T20 series 2-1 | Sports-Games

 The 32-year-old legspinner Zahid Mahmood picked up 3-40 in his debut game and had reduced South Africa to 65-7 before Miller's clean hitting powered South Africa to a total of 164-8.
 Miller hit five fours and seven sixes in his unbeaten knock.

-South Africa's Tabraiz Shamsi grabbed 4-25 in a game dominated by spinners, but Pakistan's lower order hung in to reach 169-6 with eight balls to spare.
+South Africa's Tabraiz Shamsi grabbed 4-25 in a game dominated by spinners, but Pakistan's lower order hung in to reach 169-6 with eight balls to spare and record its 100th win in a Twenty20 international.
 Hasan Ali (20 not out) raised the victory with two sixes and a four against Andile Phehlukwayo as seamers again found it difficult to grip the wet ball because of dew.

+"Credit must be given to David Miller for playing an outstanding innings and making the match interesting," Pakistan captain Babar Azam said.
+"We told the players to play fearless cricket and that's why we finished on the right side."
+Babar top-scored for his side with 44 off 30 balls.

 Pakistan beat South Africa 2-0 in the test series before completing the double by handing the Proteas its first defeat in a T20 series in Asia.